Active Lives Children and Young People’s Survey: Have your say

-The Active Lives Children and Young People Survey is now in its fourth year.
-Sport England launched the school-based survey in September 2017 to measure engagement in, and attitudes to, sport and physical activity.
-This is measured among children and young people in school Years 1-11.
+The Active Lives Children and Young People Survey measures engagement and attitudes to sport and physical activity within children and young people.

-Schools participating in the 2022 Spring Term Active Lives Survey
+Schools participating in the 2022 Summer Term Active Lives Survey

 Each term, Sport England provide Active Norfolk with a random sample of schools that have been selected to take part.
 Within that school there will be three year groups selected.
 Check to see whether your school is on the list below.